antonrh/anydi/docs/usage/testing.md

 # Testing

-To use `AnyDI` with your testing framework, call the `.override(interface=..., instance=...)` context manager to temporarily replace a dependency with an overridden instance during testing.
-This allows you to isolate the code being tested from its dependencies.
+To test with `AnyDI`, use the `.override(interface=..., instance=...)` context manager.
+This replaces a dependency temporarily during testing.
+It helps you isolate code from its dependencies.
-The `container.override()` context manager ensures that the overridden instance is used only within the context of the `with` block.
-Once the block is exited, the original dependency is restored.
+The `container.override()` works only inside the `with` block.
+When the block ends, the original dependency comes back.

 ```python
 from dataclasses import dataclass